stealthycoin/lynk/README.rst

-First, we can ignore the ``configure_logging`` function, it just sets up logging show which thread is logging.
+First, we can ignore the ``configure_logging`` function, it just sets up logging to show which thread is emitting the logs.
+This makes it easier to track the flow of our program..

-Looking at the ``main`` function, the first real thing that happens is the same as the first example, we create a lock factory that can create locks bound to our table ``lynk-quickstart``.
+Looking at the ``main`` function, the first real thing that happens  we create a lock factory that can create locks bound to our table ``lynk-quickstart``.

 .. code-block:: python